horovod/horovod/docs/spark.rst

 artifacts including intermediate representations of the training data.
 Horovod natively supports stores for HDFS and local filesystems.

-`Petastorm <https://github.com/uber/petastorm/blob/master/petastorm/pytorch.py#L258>` based data loader is used by default, but user can define a custom data loader by overriding the `BaseDataLoader` interface.
+`Petastorm <https://github.com/uber/petastorm/blob/master/petastorm/pytorch.py#L259>`__ based data loader is used by default, but user can define a custom data loader by overriding the `BaseDataLoader` interface.
 An async data loader mixin can also be added on top of the data loader.
-Additionally, the KerasEstimator now supports a DataModule argument that is similar to the Lightning DataModule which abstracts the data loading and allows for alternative implementations:
+Additionally, the KerasEstimator supports a DataModule argument that is similar to the Lightning DataModule which abstracts the data loading and allows for alternative implementations:

 .. code-block:: python
+    from horovod.spark.keras.datamodule import NVTabularDataModule

     keras_estimator = hvd.KerasEstimator(
-        data_module='nvtabular',   # default: 'petastorm'
+        data_module=NVTabularDataModule,   # default: PetastormDataModule
         num_proc=4,
         store=store,
         model=model,